gcallah/BookReviews/goodspeed.md

 plausible story as to what other factors might have fed into the post-Covid recession.)

+Max Weber taught us that using an ideal type help us better comprehend some historical happening faces two tests: first of all, the type itself must be internally coherent and offer a genuine explanation of what has occurred.
+But secondly, the characteristics of the type must be used to empirically test whether that type actually helps describe that particular situation.
+Obviously, such tests must depend, if they are to be meaningful, on an accurate understanding of what the ideal typing question implies.
+G's tests sometimes fail that latter qualification.

 Why should we think that there is a single cause of recession?
 After all, we don't suspect that there is a single cause of, for instance, the death of people.
 We are quite satisfied in thinking some people die from gunshot wounds,